ucan-wg/invocation/README.md

 # 6 Invocation

 As [noted in the introduction](FIXME), there is a difference between a reference to a function and calling that function.
-[Closures](FIXME) and [Tasks](FIXME) are not executable until they have been provided provable authority from the [Invoker]() (in the form of a UCAN), and signed with the Invoker's private key.
+[Closures](FIXME) and [Tasks](FIXME) are not executable until they have been provided provable authority from the [Invoker](FIXME) (in the form of UCANs), and signed with the Invoker's private key.

 ## 6.1 IPLD Schema